abhi3700/My_Learning_NFT/README.md

 // mapping(owner => balances)
 mapping(address => uint256) private _balances;
 ```
+* This approach leads to massive gas savings for projects that require multiple tokens.
+Instead of deploying a new contract for each token type, a single ERC1155 token contract can hold the entire system state, reducing deployment costs and complexity.
+* Because all state is held in a single contract, it is possible to operate over multiple tokens in a single transaction very efficiently.
+The standard provides two functions, balanceOfBatch and safeBatchTransferFrom, that make querying multiple balances and transferring multiple tokens simpler and less gas-intensive.
+* In the spirit of the standard, we’ve also included batch operations in the non-standard functions, such as _mintBatch.
 * E.g.
 	- There is one Mona Lisa artwork, which is worth millions of dollars and can be represented by __Non-Fungible ERC-1155__.
 Now there can also be several other copies of the artwork, which can be sold as __Fungible ERC1155__.
 The ERC1155 gives accessibility, simplicity, and efficiency on the buyer side.
 	- In games, you earn _points_ and buy _items_ using these points in a game.
 At the same time, you can exchange items too.
 The “items” can be represented by __Non-Fungible ERC-1155__ and “points” can be represented as __Fungible ERC-1155__.